Every morning I wake up on the wrong side of academic capitalism.

 the Americans couldn’t survive without importing so many Chinese, Indians, etc., because they have so destroyed their domestic education system.
 Concerningly, he added, many within Britain are pointing to the US model as an exemplar—witness the push to increase the number of bodies with degree-awarding powers.

-Continuing to paint his bleak picture, Prof. Jessop revealed how SLABS—student-based asset-backed securities—are now the second-most-invested-in security by US hedge funds, after mortgages.
+Continuing to paint his bleak picture, Prof. Jessop revealed how SLABS—student loan-based asset-backed securities—are now the second-most-invested-in security by US hedge funds, after mortgages.
 Where universities started off competing with each other within the higher education sector, the higher education sector now finds itself competing against other sectors and trying to match their rates of return.
 As an example of how financialised the higher education sector had become, Prof. Jessop noted that Moody’s quietly downgraded the credit rating of all UK universities following the Brexit referendum—all, that is, except for the University of Cambridge.
 He quoted the Moody’s report that stated it was

 because of a stable output reflecting superior financial resistance.
 He also noted the report’s observation that Cambridge